Ciceron14/dim-extra-wishlists/README.md

 - [Speedrunner's Shopping List](https://raw.githubusercontent.com/Ciceron14/dim-extra-wishlists/main/Aegis%20Spreadsheets%20Wishlists/Aegis%20Speedrunning/dim_aegis-speedrun.txt): All rolls from weapons in the Speedrunner's Shopping List sheet, excluding those marked as "N/A".
 Includes the "use case" comments, and exotics.

 ## More Specific Wishlists
+### Trash List
+The SPPW (Special & Power weapons) section contains a [Trash List](https://raw.githubusercontent.com/Ciceron14/dim-extra-wishlists/main/Aegis%20Spreadsheets%20Wishlists/Aegis%20Endgame/Only%20-%20Special%20%26%20Power%20(SPPW)/dim_aegis-sppw-trashlist.txt) that can be used to highlight the weapons you own that are rated D or lower.
+They will have a comment recommending alternatives in the same weapon type & energy, if any has been rated A or S.
 ### Weapon Types
 Wishlists for the Endgame Analysis sheet can be split per Weapon Type
 - Primaries only